rhodeislandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Pay The Ticket

-The quickest way to resolve a traffic ticket is by paying the ticket.
+The quickest way to resolve a traffic ticket is to pay it.
 This option is, however, only available for minor traffic offenses.
-A traffic offender can either pay the fine online, in person or with a check sent by mail.
+A traffic offender can either pay the fine online, in person, or with a check sent by mail.

-However, paying a traffic ticket is an admission of guilt and removes the right of the individual to challenge the ticket.
-Furthermore, paying the ticket may add points to the motorist’s driving record for a period of three years.
-A motorist that receives three traffic tickets within a year may appear before the Rhode Island Traffic Tribunal.
+However, paying a traffic ticket is an admission of guilt and removes the individual's right to challenge the ticket.
+Furthermore, paying the ticket may add points to the motorist's driving record for a period of three years.
+A motorist who receives three traffic tickets within a year may appear before the Rhode Island Traffic Tribunal.

-The Tribunal may recommend other penalties including the suspension of the offender’s driving license for a short while.
-License suspension may extend to a year if the number of tickets increases to four within an 18-month window.
-Additional penalties include 60 hours of driver training classes and 60 hours of community service.
+The Tribunal may recommend other penalties, including suspending the offender's driving license for a short time.
+If the number of tickets increases to four within an 18-month window, the license suspension may extend to a year.
+Additional penalties include 60 driver training classes and 60 hours of community service.

 Request a Dismissal Of Ticket On Grounds Of Good Driving Record

-In accordance with the provision of Rhode Island General Law, a motorist with a good driving record can file for dismissal of a ticket.
-This clause can only be invoked if the motorist doesn’t have any record of violations within the past 3 years.
+Per the provisions of Rhode Island General Law, a motorist with a good driving record can file for ticket dismissal.
+This clause can only be invoked if the motorist has no record of violations within the past 3 years.
 Also, this plea can only be made at the RITT, and the motorist may be present at the hearing.

 Request a Mitigation Hearing